Education in Kuwait: Public institutes

 Kuwait University was established in 1966.
 It is a co-educational institution and comprises five campuses in Kuwait City.
 Since its inception, the number of students has increased considerably, from 400 at its inception to 19,711 in 2005/06.
 It offers a wide range of academic courses.

-The Public Authority for Applied Education and Training was established in 1982 to fill the need for a vocational and technical training institution.
-PAAET has two missions: PAAET is responsible for providing and developing the skills of the national labor force to meet the demands of a developing nation, and it provides training to students to have careers beyond the oil industry.
-The College of Basic Education in PAAET, with an enrollment of 7,132, enjoyed an increase of 26 percent from the previous year.

 Private universities

-There are also a number of private post-secondary institutions in Kuwait that are accredited by the Ministry of Higher Education – Private Universities Council:
+There are many private universities in Kuwait accredited by the Ministry of Higher Education – Private Universities Council, including: